splunk/public-o11y-docs/gdi/get-data-in/rum/browser/install-rum-browser.rst

 Opt out of error.message collection
 ------------------------------------------------

-To avoid collecting ``error.message`` responses, disable the errors instrumentation as in the following example:
+To avoid collecting ``error.message`` responses, deactivate the errors instrumentation as in the following example:

 .. code-block:: html
    :emphasize-lines: 7